tevio/turbo-animate/README.md

 ## To Do

-We use [GitHub projects](https://github.com/jonhue/turbolinks-animate/projects/1) to coordinate the work on this project.
+We use [GitHub projects](https://github.com/jonhue/turbo-animate/projects/1) to coordinate the work on this project.

-To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/turbolinks-animate/issues/new).
+To propose your ideas, initiate the discussion by adding a [new issue](https://github.com/jonhue/turbo-animate/issues/new).

 ---

 ## Contributing

-We hope that you will consider contributing to Turbolinks Animate.
+We hope that you will consider contributing to Turbo Animate.
 Please read this short overview for some information about how to get started:

 [Learn more about contributing to this repository](CONTRIBUTING.md), [Code of Conduct](CODE_OF_CONDUCT.md)

 ### Semantic Versioning

-Turbolinks Animate follows Semantic Versioning 2.0 as defined at http://semver.org.
+Turbo Animate follows Semantic Versioning 2.0 as defined at http://semver.org.